LechJaszowski/galilean_satellites/README.md

 calculated for any given time (ET – Ephemeris Time) with respect to the planet, as seen from the Earth.

+To get ET time, express the time in UTC and add 1 minute.

 The galsat() function displays numerical values of the satellites’
 positions: